German, NATO leaders warn 'real' risk of Ukraine-Russia conflict | DW | 18.01.2022

 "The risk of a conflict is real," Stoltenberg said.
 "NATO allies call on Russia to de-escalate.
 We encourage Russia to reverse its decision to cut diplomatic ties with NATO."

-Moscow has stationed about 100,000 troops near the border with Ukraine, something the West has interpreted as preparation for a war to stop Ukraine from ever joining NATO.
-The alliance agreed at a summit in 2008 that Ukraine would one day become a member.
+Moscow has stationed about 100,000 troops near the border with Ukraine, something the West has interpreted as preparation for invasion in order to force NATO to make concessions on on issues like the possible accession of Ukraine into the bloc.

+In 2008, NATO offered Ukraine the prospect of joining, without, however, fixing any time frame.

 Stoltenberg said he had invited Russia and NATO allies to new talks "in the near future."
 He said the aim was to "address our concerns but also listen to Russia's concerns, and to try to find a way forward to prevent any military attack against Ukraine."